Skip to main content

 FlagDefaultDescription

---target <url>, -t$BASECUT_DATABASE_URLPostgreSQL connection string for the destination database.
+--target <url>, -t$BASECUT_TARGET_DATABASE_URLPostgreSQL connection string for the destination database.
+Restore does not use BASECUT_DATABASE_URL so you do not accidentally restore over your source.

 --resetfalseTruncate snapshot-managed tables before applying (destructive).